NKjoep/nkjoep.github.io/_posts/2014-04-24-How-to-learn-CSS-layout.md

 stackoverflow you probably will end up mastering all of them :)

-I think *learnlayout.com* is a great resource, I know it will help future developers to better undestand the CSS and how to properly use it in order to achieve the desired layout.
+I think *learnlayout.com* is a great resource, I know it will help future developers to better understand the CSS and how to properly use it in order to achieve the desired layout.

 *learnlayout.com* is straightforward, you can't ask for better examples or explanation.
 Not even MDN is so clear.